Naman-jain-01/NAMAN-SFAL-VSD-Tools-Setup/WEEK_1/Day2/README.md

 - **Synchronous Reset**: `sync_reset` in `dff_asyncres_syncres` aligns with the clock, reducing timing issues but adding logic complexity.
 - **Netlist Insight**: The `dff_asyncres` netlist shows how synthesis tools adapt active-high resets to active-low library cells using inverters, a common practice in ASIC design.
 - **Resource Usage**: `dff_asyncres_syncres` may require additional logic (e.g., multiplexers) for synchronous reset, increasing area compared to the other modules.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----
-*Generated on September 21, 2025, 07:28 PM IST*
 ```